skippyr/flamerial/README.md

 # Flamerial

-## Description
+## About

-An 8-colors theme with a flameish analogous palette, perfectly design to suit terminal emulators.
+A 3-bits dark theme with a flameish palette, perfectly designed to empower terminal emulators and its applications.

 ![](images/preview.png)

+### Palette

-Here is the description of its colors:
+Here is a table with all the colors used in the theme:

 | Name | Ansi | Hex | Highlights | Preview |
 |-|-|-|-|-|